omnilaboratory/obd/docs/README.md

 ## Advantages

-* Instant payment of smart assets issued on OmniLayer and Etherium(soon future).
+* Instant payment of smart assets issued on OmniLayer.
 * Cross channel atomic swap for various crypto assets.
 * Decentralized exchange on top of stable coin enabled lightning channels.
-* Collateral Lending Contract and more flexible contracts for various DeFi scenarios based on atomic swap, without any extra cost of transaction fee or any intermediary;
-	* Interested readers shall directly go to [chapter 6: DEX, Collateral Lending Contract, online store ...](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-06-Mortgage-Loan-Contracts-for-Crypto-Assets.md) to seek more examples.
+* Automatic market maker and liquidity pool for DEX.

 ## How it works: